LAWS 7019 International Criminal Law and Justice

 Coordinator Manuel Ventura Opens in new window

-Description This unit analyses the state of international criminal law and its place in the modern international legal system in light of important recent developments.
+Description This subject analyses the state of international criminal law and its place in the modern international legal system in light of important recent developments.
 It discusses why a State's national criminal laws should accord with international developments.
 It focuses on substantive and procedural law and examines relevant international legal concepts, general principles of international criminal law, and how international criminal tribunals function.
 It considers particular international crimes, participation in such crimes, defences, and important recent cases such as those of Augusto Pinochet and Slobodan Milosevic.

 Discipline International Law

 Student Contribution Band HECS Band 4 10cp